MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 If you have a group of users that need to use macro-enabled Add-in files without macros being blocked, you can take the following actions.

 For PowerPoint Add-in files:
+- Remove Mark of the Web from the .ppa or .ppam file.
 - Use a digital signature and trust the publisher.
 - Save the Add-in file to a [Trusted Location](trusted-locations.md) for users to retrieve.